ppled/dev/public/redesign/readme.md

   - make component for enabling button when valid
   - focus animation on bottom-line inputs
 - add [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) for Element.closest
+- decide if breadcrumbs should be added
+  - depends on the category structure we move to
+- once mockups are done, hardcore browser test

 ### Pages